SagiriIkeda/yunaforseyfert/README.md

     "second": "your beatiful sentence"
 }
 ```
-Another case is that the option is the last or only one, in this case it will not be necessary to use "" and all the remaining content will be taken as the option, Example:
+Another case is that the option is the last or only one, in this case it will not be necessary to use "" and all the remaining content will be taken as the option.
+Example:

 <img src="https://i.imgur.com/MayfQbj.png" width="100%" />